Alaa-B/simple-todo-flutter-app/README.md

 # Simple TODO Flutter & Dart

-A new Flutter project.
+Hellow.
+This project is a demo intended to help using hive simply and.

 ## Getting Started

-this project is a simple flutter application using "Hive" package as local database.
+this project is a simple flutter application using "Hive" package as local